CircuitVerse/CircuitVerseDocs/docs/chapter2/3lmsintegration.md

 # Integrate CircuitVerse with LMS

-> You can configure an LTI-compliant learning management system (LMS) to connect to CircuitVerse so that you can import an CircuitVerse assignment for your course and you can access them without leaving your LMS.
+> You can configure an LTI-compliant learning management system (LMS) to connect to CircuitVerse so that you can import a CircuitVerse assignment for your course and you can access them without leaving your LMS.

 > This guide will teach you how to integrate CircuitVerse with LTI supported Learning Management Systems.